DPenner1/Primell/README.md

  - All numbers are permitted to be computed, though only primes may exist in source code.
  - Because humans almost universally use base 10, that is the default though all bases up to 64 are allowed.
  - Lists are allowed.
 Primell in fact quite likes lists because it allows more storage of prime numbers
+ - Primell doesn't make mistakes: All valid programs either execute in a fully defined manner or execute infinitely, there are no runtime errors

+*A "serious" version is being planned for which doesn't have source restriction.*

 # Why?